Website icon Xpert.Digital

 • 🌟 The role of Germany and India in a globalized world economy

-📊🔍 Data and numbers for the graphics and statistics
+📊🔍 Data and figures for the charts and statistics

 Measurement of foreign trade

 The exchange of goods and services across national borders defines a country's foreign trade.
-This exchange is divided into exports (export of goods) and imports (import of goods).
-The difference between the value of a country's exports and imports forms the foreign trade balance.
-A country that exports more than it imports has a positive foreign trade balance, known as an export surplus.
+This exchange is divided into exports (goods exported) and imports (goods imported).
+The difference between the value of a country's exports and imports constitutes its trade balance.
+A country that exports more than it imports has a positive trade balance, also known as a trade surplus.

 Germany's role in foreign trade

-Due to its persistent surpluses in the export sector, the Federal Republic of Germany is often referred to as an export nation or even the world export champion.
-Germany's top three imported goods categories recently included vehicles and vehicle parts, data processing equipment and electrical equipment.
+Due to its persistent export surpluses, the Federal Republic of Germany is often referred to as an export nation or even an export world champion.
+Germany's three leading import categories recently included vehicles and vehicle parts, data processing equipment, and electrical equipment.

 Germany's most important trading partners by value of imports in 2023